 Russel type- The fruit is large, round, 3 to 5 inches in diameter and length.
 Skin is scruffy brown with gray patches.
 Flesh is pinkish, mildly fragrant, texture somewhat granular.
 Flavor is rich and sweet.

 Tikal- A new seedling selection with excellent flavor.
-Elliptic in shape, light brown in color, smaller than Prolific.
+It is elliptic, light brown and smaller than Prolific variety.
 Ripe very early.

 Sapodillas can be available all around the season in the markets.
-Harvesting usually done by plucking each fruit gently as you do in mango.
-It is often difficult to tell when a sapodilla is ready to harvest.
+Harvesting is usually done by plucking each fruit gently as you do in mangoes.
+It is often difficult to tell when sapodilla is ready to harvest.
 Mature fruit appears brown and easily separates from the stem without the leakage of latex.
-Scratch the fruit to make sure whether the skin is not green beneath the scurf.
+Scratch on the surface to make sure whether the skin is not green beneath the scurf.

 Mature but unripe fruits must be kept at room temperature for 7 to 10 days to ripen.
-Firm, ripe sapodillas can keep well for several days in the home refrigerator and if set at 35° F, they can be kept for up to six weeks.
+The firm, ripe sapodillas can keep well for several days in the home refrigerator and if set at 35° F, they can be kept for up to six weeks.